taiwo2/appointment-frontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 In this project I have developed a single page application for a Hospital with react and redux libraries.
-App name is ABC Hospital.
+App name is BHAKTI HUSADA Hospital.
 A user can sign up/login to see the details of doctors and book an appointment.

 App uses react router to route to different components.
 Backend APIs are developed with Ruby on Rails.
 [Click here](https://github.com/taiwo2/appointment-backend.git) to see backend project details.